The Australian Paralympic movement has lost one of its true trailblazers following the passing of the legendary Daphne Hilton, aged 82.

 At that time, rehabilitation was minimal and many people with spinal cord injuries had short life expectancies.
-After eight years back in her hometown, Hilton moved to Sydney after hearing about opportunities for genuine rehabilitation.
+After eight years back in her home town, Hilton learned of opportunities for genuine rehabilitation and moved to Sydney.
 At the Mt Wilga Rehabilitation Centre, she was introduced to competitive wheelchair sport and developed her skills in numerous events.
-During her time at Mt Wilga she was selected as the only female competitor in the Australian team for the first Paralympic Games in Rome, 1960.
+During her time at Mt Wilga, she was selected as the only female competitor in the Australian team for the first Paralympic Games in Rome in 1960.

-Hilton’s final Paralympic games were in 1968 in Tel Aviv.
+Hilton’s final Paralympic Games were in 1968 in Tel Aviv, Israel.
 She retired from Paralympic sport with a tally of 14 medals, a figure that was not surpassed by any Australian Paralympic athlete until 2000.

 Daniela Di Toro, co-captain of the 2016 Australian Paralympic Team, said she always looked up to Hilton and felt a great sense of loss after hearing of her passing.

-“As the first and only Australian female Paralympic athlete in the 1960 Games in Rome, she pioneered the way for all women with a disability wishing to pursue the dream of representing Australia” Di Toro said.
+“As the first and only Australian female Paralympic athlete at the 1960 Games in Rome, she pioneered the way for all women with a disability wishing to pursue the dream of representing Australia,” Di Toro said.

 “As our first female Paralympic gold medallist in Rome and with multiple medals across a number of sports throughout her Paralympic journey, Daphne shone a light on a path for all women with disabilities in this country to reach for the very best in themselves.